genellann/Drupal_Vagrant_Provision_Script/README.md

     service apache2 restart

+### Install Git
+    apt-get install -y git

 ## Start Using Drupal
-May be virtual box change
-Installing modules/themes
-Git
-Vagrant commands - ssh
+Depending on what the start script put in the Vagrantfile for the network config, you'll point your browser there.
+The way the script is, you can go to localhost:8080 or 192.168.33.111

+Installing modules/themes - You may still not be able to install modules and themes through the drupal gui because of ftp credentials.
+You can download and install them with [drush](https://www.drupal.org/docs/8/extending-drupal-8/installing-modules-from-the-command-line) or composer.
+Run your commands from the web/ directory.
+My preferred way is: drush -y en --pm-force module_or_theme_name.
+You need the --pm-force because the project is composer based.

+Git - your git root will be /var/www/html/$APP_NAME/web.
+The [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) creates a .gitignore file for you.

+[Vagrant commands](https://www.vagrantup.com/docs/cli/) - you will mostly use vagrant up (start the box), vagrant ssh (ssh into the box), and vagrant halt (stop the box).

-If the something doesn't go right and you need to modify the scripts and start over: vagrant destroy, rm -rf .vagrant Vagrantfile then run ./start.sh again
+If the something doesn't go right and you need to modify the scripts and start over: (1) _vagrant destroy_, (2) _rm -rf .vagrant Vagrantfile_, (3) make your script changes, (4) then run _./start.sh_ again.